SEAP Southeast Asia Pilot-1

 3 miles from Ton Sai Bay, Phi Phi Island

-In the southwest monsoon season, a reasonable anchorage is available in 11 metres off a sandy beach.
+At Ao Loh Moo Dee, in the southwest monsoon season, you’ll find a reasonable anchorage in 11 metres off a sandy beach.
 Enjoy some nice snorkelling and a restful night without the crowds.

 See also: